 A member of Exeter Chiefs Senior Academy, he has played for Redruth and deep into 2010-11 had started at full back in every match for which he had been fit and available.
 Jack was also a member of the Chiefs squad for the JP Morgan Asset Management Premiership Sevens round at Northampton in July 2010 and the finals at Bath the following month.
 He had loan spells with Cornish Pirates and Plymouth and played for Albion in the 2011 Middlesex Sevens at Twickenham.

 Jack was educated at Newlyn School and Mount’s Bay School in Penzance and first played when six at Penzance-Newlyn RFC, where his mentors were Nicky Brooks and Peter Lugg.
 Marek Churcher, Josh Lords, Steve Larkin and Ian Boase developed his game at Truro College and Robin Cowling, Ricky Pellow, Rob Gibson, Rob Baxter and Ali Hepher are his key helpers at Exeter.
-Jack scored 17 tries, including three against Harlequins at Twickenham Stoop, in his first 50 Premiership matches for the Chiefs by mid-January this year.
+Jack has scored 20 tries, including three against Harlequins at Twickenham Stoop in May 2016, in his first 56 Premiership matches for the Chiefs.

 England U18 coaches John Fletcher, Peter Walton and Ian Peel also oversaw his development, which encompassed six tries in seven matches for the side.
 They included one in his final game at that level when his team beat Australia Schools 46-19 at Ignatius College, Sydney in August 2011.
 He became a member of the England U20 squad for 2011-12 but suffered a long-term knee injury while playing for his club in the Amlin Cup win over Cavalieri Prato in January 2012.